splinter-NGoH/SettElkol/docs/index.rst

-.. qr_code documentation master file, created by sphinx-quickstart.
+.. sett_elkol documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to qr_code's documentation!
+Welcome to sett_elkol's documentation!
 ======================================================================

 .. toctree::